Government Loans vs Conventional Loans (2026): Which Mortgage Is Right for You

 • VA Loans (for eligible veterans and active-duty service members)

-• USDA Loans (for eligible rural properties)
+• USDA Loans (for eligible rural and suburban properties)

 What Are Conventional Loans?